iqbal-lab-org/QCovid/README.md

 # QCovid
 QC pipelines for sars-cov-2 sequence+consensus submitted to the ENA

+# What does this code do?

+Provides basic QC information on where in the reference genome there is/not coverage.
+Provides masks of a consensus assembly, showing which bases are supported by the majority of reads (the proportion is a parameter)

+The processing therefore splits into two streams

+1. Per sample, map reads to the reference and mark positions which do not have read support If the user has provided information on the primer set used, this is used to infer which amplicons have dropped out.
+   If the user has not provided primer information, generic pseudo-primer windows are tiles across the genome, and we measure which of those have been dropped.
+2. Per consensus assembly, map reads to the consensus and mask positions which do not have read support

+All data written to a SQL database, including the masks.

+# What precisely is the output
+See the outpur/spec.md file

+## Details

 This QC pipeline considers raw sequencing data and is flexible over:

 * Single vs. paired reads (i.e. Nanopore vs. Illumina)
 * Amplicon primers

-# What does this code do for a sample?

-1. Per sample, map reads to the reference and mark positions which do not have read support (useful for looking for amplicon dropout)
-2. PEr consensus assembly, map reads to the consensus and mask positions which do not have read support